Claire Carter Botanical and Macro Workshops

-Email via contact form to book on advertised dates or to enquire about individual or group bookings which are available now in Church Stretton.
+Email via contact form to book on advertised dates (when available or to express an interest) or to enquire about individual or group bookings which are available now in Church Stretton.

 Claire Carter is offering photography workshops for those who enjoy shooting flowers and plants or want to learn more about close-up and macro photography.

 Examples of cARterART botanical, macro and close-up photography can be seen here.

 Based at a lovely, very private garden centre we will have access to a newly built wooden lodge with refreshment facilities.
 We will be able to select our plants from the garden centre and either photograph them in natural light or bring them inside away from the wind and weather.
 As plants are in pots we can bring them up to table height so this is especially suitable for those who find low level photography difficult.